← Back to Library

 What is the difference between Eating God and Hurting Officer?+

 Eating God (same polarity output) is gentle, pleasure-driven creativity — creating for the joy of creation itself, representing natural talent flow.
 Hurting Officer (opposite polarity output) is rebellious, provocative creativity — expressing the self by challenging authority and breaking conventions.
-Eating God is the chef's artistry; Hurting Officer is the attorney's argument.
+Eating God is like a chef's artistry; Hurting Officer is like expression in a debate hall.

-How do I know which Ten God is strongest in my chart?+
+How do I know which Ten God is most influential in my chart?+

-The strongest Ten God typically appears in the Month Branch (月令), which accounts for 40-50% of the Day Master's strength assessment.
-Next, examine which Ten Gods appear most frequently across the Heavenly Stems and Hidden Stems of the Earthly Branches.
-A complete Bazi chart calculation is needed for accurate determination.
+Practitioners first examine the Month Branch (月令), because seasonal command carries major weight in Day Master strength assessment.
+Next, they check which Ten Gods appear most frequently across the Heavenly Stems and Hidden Stems of the Earthly Branches.
+A complete Bazi chart calculation is needed for a careful determination.

 How do the Ten Gods relate to Western astrology planets?+